JuliaCollections/DataStructures.jl/README.rst

 ``searchsortedlast(m,k)``
   Argument ``m`` is a SortedDict and
   ``k`` is an element of the key type.
-This routine returns the token of the first item in the container whose key is less than or equal to ``k``.
+This routine returns the token of the last item in the container whose key is less than or equal to ``k``.
 If there is no such key, then the before-start token is returned.
   Time: O(*c* log *n*)